FREE SHIPPING on orders over $75 International: over $250

 Posted by Angelina Kurganska on

 As most tea enthusiasts already know, there are different ways of making tea.
 For example, you can brew it western-style or gongfu style (read more about the difference between the two).
 When talking about quality Asian tea, most of us might choose to make our drink the gong fu cha way.
-We can taste how it transforms throughout multiple brews when we make tea gong fu style.
+We can taste how it transforms across multiple brews when we make tea Gong Fu-style.

-Some tea drinkers believe that the more infusions a tea can withstand — the better the quality.
+Some tea drinkers believe that the more infusions a tea can withstand, the better the quality.
 There is some truth to this.
 However, it goes much further than just that.
 It’s important to note that not all teas can handle multiple infusions.
 For example, we can only brew certain high-quality Japanese green teas perhaps two or three times.
 However, many might prefer not to take it past one good brew, even for those.
-On the other hand, certain types of Chinese teas, like dark oolongs or pu-erh, can last fifteen brews and counting!
-Let’s take a look at the factors that determine an infusion-enduring tea.
+On the other hand, certain types of Chinese teas, such as pu-erh, can last fifteen brews and counting!
+Let’s take a look at the factors that determine whether a tea is infusion-enduring.

 gong fu cha